pileus-cloud/charts/README.md

 ### Minimum supported versions

-Community `kube-prometheus-stack` chart - 13.11.0
+- Community `kube-prometheus-stack` chart - 13.11.0

 Specific app versions (same as used in the chart above):

-`node-exporter` - 1.0.1
+- `node-exporter` - 1.0.1

-`prometheus` - 2.24
+- `prometheus` - 2.24

-`kube-state-metrics` - 1.9.7
+- `kube-state-metrics` - 1.9.7

 ### Labels collection
 Agent requires Prometheus to collect k8s labels, the collection is disabled by default.
 To enable it add the extra argument `--metric-labels-allowlist=pods=[*],nodes=[*]` to `kube-state-metrics`.

-If you are using a Helm chart:
+If you are using a Helm chart, add the following to the values file:
 ```
 kube-state-metrics:
   extraArgs:
     - --metric-labels-allowlist=pods=[*],nodes=[*]
 ```
-and after that upgrade the Prometheus stack installation.

-If you’d like to upgrate without using a Helm chart, add it to the command:
+If you’d like to upgrade without using a custom `values.yaml` file (not recommended), add it in the command line:
 ```
 helm upgrade <your> <other> <arguments> --set kube-state-metrics.extraArgs[0]=--metric-labels-allowlist=pods=[*],nodes=[*]
 ```